 Besides only showing the location based on user IP and GPS, real estate platforms integrate with many web services to deliver useful statistics on the map: nearby restaurants, schools, and even streetlights.
 This is how Trulia displays this information in the Neighbourhood section:

-Top 3 Features that Will Make Your Real Estate Platform Stand Out
+Top 3 Features that Make Your Real Estate Website Stand Out

 This one is a custom feature, allowing a user to add some options in the search results to the favorites' list, like you put products in a cart on a typical e-commerce website.